stride3d/stride/docs/technical/editor-localization.md

 If only a few corrections are needed, there is another alternative.
 The localizable strings present in the code (**.cs** or **.xaml** file) are considered as *neutral* language, not as *English*.
 So there is a way to provide an English translation to them.
 While that may sound a bit silly (those strings are already in English), it is a nice hack to make quick fixes.

-Consider this: instead of fixing in code, rebuilding the whole product and updating all translations and then releasing the whole as a brand new Xenko version, developers just need to follow the same workflow as with any other language but by creating an English translation instead (e.g. **Xenko.GameStudio.en.po**).
-Then just fix the entries that need fixing and generate a satellite assembly (e.g. **Xenko.GameStudio.Messages.resources.dll**) and distribute it.
-Tell the users to copy it into a **en/** folder in **Bin/Windows** of Xenko installation and voilà!
+Consider this: instead of fixing in code, rebuilding the whole product and updating all translations and then releasing the whole as a brand new Stride version, developers just need to follow the same workflow as with any other language but by creating an English translation instead (e.g. **Stride.GameStudio.en.po**).
+Then just fix the entries that need fixing and generate a satellite assembly (e.g. **Stride.GameStudio.Messages.resources.dll**) and distribute it.
+Tell the users to copy it into a **en/** folder in **Bin/Windows** of Stride installation and voilà!
 At runtime when the English language is selected (which is the default), the translation system will pick-up this satellite assembly and uses its entries as a translation for English.

 ## Implementation details